-- Improving practice - parenteral nutrition for children
+- Improving practice and reducing risks of parenteral nutrition for children

 - Paediatric prescribing tool

 The Medicines Committee is a unique collaborative standing committee with membership split between the RCPCH and Neonatal and Paediatric Pharmacists Group (NPPG).
-The Committee has four key work areas:
+The Committee's key work areas are:

-British National Formulary For Children (BNFC) guidance - Input into policy issues and support production of future editions
+British National Formulary For Children (BNFC) - Input into policy issues and support production of future editions

 - Education and training resources

-For more information about the Medicines Committee email the Committee Administrator.
+For more information about the Committee, email firstname.lastname@example.org

 This statement produced jointly by members of the RCPCH/NPPG Medicines Committee and the Clinical Standards Committee is intended to provide guidance on the dose of tranexamic acid (TXA) in major trauma to ensure consistency with adult trauma.
 The statement should not preclude the development of suitable robust research studies in this area to improve knowledge.